chrisbrickey/custom-fireworks/docs/README.md

 - [ ] Select the color/shape of individual fireworks
 - [ ] Select the location at which fireworks will be deployed
-- [ ] Select the order in which fireworks are deployed
+- [ ] Allow multiple fireworks to be fired at the same time (e.g. finale where every firework goes off at once)
 - [ ] Hear (and mute) the fireworks show
 - [ ] Start, pause, and reset the display